qat.qpus.PyLinalg

 Inherits serve() and submit() method from qat.qpus.QPUHandler Only the submit_job() method is simulator-specific and defined here.

-Runs the QPU inside a server
+Runs the QPU inside a server, optionally with the SSL protocol.

 Parameters